emoitzi/django-excel-viewer/README.md

 # django-excel-viewer

-A django application to import xlsx excel files into a django database an display them as html.
+A django site to import xlsx excel files into a django database an display them as html.

+## Features
+ - Facebook login
+ - Require Facebook group membership for login

 ## Todo
  - Make cells editable